- About us

 Application Forms and Fees

 All visa applicants must submit the correct form and fee when applying for a visa or Australian citizenship.
-Forms and local fee information (in SGD) are available at the Australian Visa Application Centre (AVAC) and through their website.
-For a full list of official forms:
+Forms and local fee information (in SGD) are available at the Australian Visa Application Centre (AVAC) and through the AVAC website under the respective Visa Types tab.
+For a complete list of official forms issued by the Department of Immigration and Citizenship:

 Methods of Payment

 Full details of payments methods are included in the AVAC website.
-You should note that payment is by cash or bank draft - unfortunately credit card payments are not available for the moment.
+You should note that payment is by cash or bank draft (drawn on local banks only).
+Unfortunately credit card payments are not available for the moment.
+Note that bank drafts drawn on international banks outside Singapore are not acceptable as they take longer to be cleared and often incur additional charges for clearing.

 Health Requirements and Medical Examinations